nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 <hr>

 ## How to use this user guide
-- For each feature that SplitLah supports, we refer it as commands.
+- Each feature that SplitLah supports is known as a command.
-- We classify each command under 5 sections, [Session Management](#session-management), [Activity Management](#activity-management),
-[Transaction Management](#transaction-management), [Group Management](#group-management) and [Miscellaneous](#miscellaneous).
+- These commands are divided into five sections: [Session Management](#session-management), [Activity Management](#activity-management), [Transaction Management](#transaction-management), [Group Management](#group-management) and [Miscellaneous](#miscellaneous).
-- Each command is explained in greater detail in each command section.
+- Each command has its own section in this guide explaining them in greater detail.
-- The format for each command and examples are encased within a `code block`, so that they can be copied directly into SplitLah if needed.
+- The format for each command is enclosed within a `code block`, so that they can be copied directly into SplitLah if needed.
   - Example: `help`
 - In each command:
   - The blocks indicated with 💡 are important things to take note of when using the command.